-Most of these reactions are temporary and they are healing reactions.
-Most are due to the removal of toxic elements such as chlorine, bromine and fluorine compounds from the body.
+These reactions are temporary and they are healing reactions.
+Most are due to the removal of toxic elements such as mercury, chlorine, bromine and fluorine compounds from the body.
 Usually, one just needs to reduce the dose for a while, and then work up slowly.
 One man reported a reaction to kelp that went away when he took zinc along with kelp.

 Everyone seems able to take kelp, eventually, if the person follows a nutritional balancing program.
-Like the product GB-3, some people must go easy at first, but everyone eventually seems able to take it.
+As with the product, GB-3, some people must go easy at first, but everyone eventually seems able to take it.

 DOSAGES OF KELP

 Adults can usually take at least 1800 mg of kelp daily and up to about 4000 mg, preferably with meals.
 That is how deficient many people are in iodine and the other minerals found in kelp.
 4000 mg is about 6 capsules daily.

 Capsules, tablets, granules or powder.
 Kelp capsules are better than tablets because capsules are larger, so fewer are required.
 Powdered or granulated kelp is okay, but it does not taste good so the capsules are better for this reason, as well.

 Kelp leaves.
 Dried kelp leaves are also sold in health food stores, sometimes called kombu.
 However, this must be powdered or cooked to be absorbed.
 Powdering it requires special equipment.
 Cooking takes an hour or more and damages some nutrients in the kelp, so I do not recommend it.

 Children over the age of about 7 may take 600 mg of kelp capsules daily.
 Younger children and babies usually do not need it, although some might benefit from 100-300 mg daily.